-One of the biggest advantages of behavior-based goals is increased personal satisfaction and self-worth.
+One of the biggest advantages of behaviour-based goals is increased personal satisfaction and self-worth.

 When you’re killing it at work or interacting in a positive way with friends and family, you’ll find yourself becoming happier and more self-assured without even trying.

-Use behavior-based goals to become a better listener, set aside time to relax, and connect with the ones you love.
+Use behaviour-based goals to become a better listener, set aside time to relax, and connect with the ones you love.